Bruce Springsteen hails The Killers "a hell of a band" during chat with Brandon Flowers

 “It’s material that plays so well live.
 That’s really fortunate,” Springsteen said.
 “It’s just music that wants to play to a big field with 90,000 people screaming, screaming back at you.
 There’s an art to it.
 Well done.
 Well done, my friend.”

-Elsewhere in the interview Flowers recalled hearing The Boss for the very first time during a period he describes as “a transitional phase” of his career, which came after the release of ‘Hot Fuss’ in 2004.
+Elsewhere in the interview, Flowers recalled hearing The Boss for the very first time during a period he describes as “a transitional phase” of his career, which came after the release of ‘Hot Fuss’ in 2004.

 “We sort of did a 180.
 People were calling us the best British band to ever come from America and things like that.
 And so I was thinking, what does this say about me?
 Who am I?
 And then all of a sudden, we wanted to explore our roots.